supervisely/developer-portal/app-development/basics/add-public-app.md

 After the release is created, you can find the application in the [Private apps tab of the ecosystem](https://dev.supervise.ly/ecosystem/private).

 {% hint style="info" %}
 For development in a team you need to add `RELEASE_TOKEN` variable to your `~/supervisely.env` file.
-You can find `RELEASE_TOKEN` for Supevisely team in the slack: [message](https://deepsystems.slack.com/archives/CV28AA11P/p1687854996974239)
+Ask the administrator for the token.
 {% endhint %}

 ### Releasing the app to the public